 Next we began purchasing dry food in #10 cans from our local LDS cannery.
 Pasta, oats, beans, potato flakes, red and white wheat, carrots, onions, pancake mix and more.
 Link is attached below to the LDS website that you can order supplies from.

-After that we bought some cases of Military MRE’s.
+We then bought some cases of Military MRE’s.
 We chose these because of their extended storage life and require minimal preparation.
 They are a challenge to rotate but we manage to use them most of them on camping trips.

 Next was a slow but sure investment in freeze-dried foods from Mountain House and Wise.
 I really wished we had sampled the Wise before we made the purchase because to my tastes and wife’s it is not as good as the Mountain House brand.